GLOBAL MARKETS-Stocks dip on earnings and growth worries; dollar rises

 * U.S. Treasury debt prices advance as risk tolerance slides

-* Oil slips ahead of U.S. stockpile data (Updates to close of U.S. markets)
+* Oil slips ahead of U.S. stockpile data (Updates with U.S. afternoon trading)

 By Saqib Iqbal Ahmed

-NEW YORK, July 19 Global equity prices lost steam on Tuesday after a recent rally as investors worried about disappointing earnings reports and signs that Britain's decision to leave the EU could hurt other economies, while the U.S. dollar climbed to a four-month high.
+NEW YORK, July 19 The recent rally in global equity prices faltered on Tuesday as investors pondered some disappointing earnings reports and signs that Britain's decision to leave the EU could hurt other economies, while the U.S. dollar climbed to a four-month high.

-Prices for U.S. Treasury debt, considered a safe-haven asset, rose as risk appetite waned following weakness in stocks.
+Prices for U.S. Treasury debt, considered a safe-haven asset, rose as risk appetite soured following declines in stocks.
 Oil prices slipped, pressured by the stronger U.S. dollar.

-The dollar index, which tracks the greenback against six major currencies, rose to its highest since March 10 to 97.148.
-The dollar rose on a combination of economic news from the United States and Europe, with the euro dipping to a three-week low against the dollar of $1.0998.
+The dollar index, which tracks the greenback against six major currencies, rose to its highest level since March 10 to 97.148.
+The U.S. dollar rose on a combination of economic news from the U.S. and Europe, with the euro dipping to a three-week low against the dollar of $1.0998.

-Germany's ZEW economic sentiment indicator plunged to its lowest since late 2012 in its first reading since the June 23 Brexit vote.
+Germany's ZEW economic sentiment indicator plunged to its lowest level since late 2012 in its first reading since the Brexit vote.
 U.S. data, however, underpinned a theme of strength in the economy, with housing starts rising more than expected in June.

 Also weighing on sentiment was the International Monetary Fund's cut to its global growth forecasts for the next two years due to uncertainty over Britain's looming exit from the European Union.